ethantaylan/fastplate/README.md

 - **Tailwind CSS & DaisyUI:** Effortlessly design stunning user interfaces with Tailwind CSS, enriched by the intuitive components of DaisyUI.
 Create responsive layouts and visually appealing designs with ease.

-- **Heroicons:** Access a diverse collection of icons with Heroicons, enhancing your app's visual appeal and user interaction.
+- **Axios:** Simplify API communication with Axios, making it easier to interact with your backend services.

-- **Axios & SweetAlert2:** Simplify API communication with Axios and provide an enhanced user experience with SweetAlert2's elegant alerts and modals.
+- **Zod & Zustand:** Use Zod for schema validation and Zustand for state management, ensuring your application is robust and maintainable.

 ## Getting Started